rastiehaiev/rastibot-birthday-reminder-service/README.md

 # TODO
 1. Write more JUnit/Integration tests.
 2. Add possibility to change current reminder stage via HTTP.
-3. Add possibility to disable notifications or even delete the reminder.
+3. Add possibility to disable notifications for current year and even delete the reminder.
 4. Send notifications to Kafka, so another service can read them and process.
 5. Move scheduler to the separate service.